aditya3012singh/BeyondChats/Readme.md

 - Phase-3 remains frontend-only and unaware of internal business logic
 - This separation allows independent scaling of scraping, AI processing, and UI layers

+# Architecture Diagram (Simple Is Enough)

+You do not need anything fancy.
+Use this ASCII diagram if you want to keep it simple:

+User
+ ↓
+React Frontend (Phase 3)
+ ↓
+Articles API (Phase 1)
+ ↓
+PostgreSQL (Prisma)
+ ↑
+AI Pipeline (Phase 2)
+ ├─ Google Search API
+ ├─ Competitor Scraper
+ └─ OpenAI API

 ## Intentional Non-Features